cmwada-afk/Hawaii-Google-Maps-Reviews-Analysis/README.md

 ## Assessment of Missingness

-The `price` column is likely **NMAR** (Not Missing At Random).
-Businesses may deliberately choose not to report their price level on Google Maps — perhaps because they don't want to signal that they are too expensive or too cheap.
-This missingness depends on the business's own decision, which we cannot observe in the data.
-Additional data such as business websites or menus could help explain this missingness, making it MAR.
+Several different columns in the data set have missing values but the price column is likely NMAR.
+Many of the different businesses may decide to not report their price level on Google Maps on purpose.
+A reason for this could be because businesses may not want customers to see the price level; too expensive which may scare customers away, or too cheap which may look like the restaurant has poor quality.
+This missingness is not random, most likely depending on the business's own decision, which we cannot see in this dataset.
+This means the price column is likely NMAR (Not Missing At Random).

+Other data that I could collect to determine if the price column was MAR, is to check other data posted on google maps, such as a website, menu, images, etc. as these could all help explain the missingness.

 **Missingness Dependency:**

 <iframe src="assets/missingness.html" width="800" height="500" frameborder="0"></iframe>

-- **Test 1** (price ~ avg_rating): p-value = 0.0000, observed difference = 0.1734.
-The missingness of `price` IS dependent on `avg_rating`.
-- **Test 2** (price ~ name_missing): p-value = 0.6008, observed difference = 0.000229.
-The missingness of `price` does NOT depend on whether `name` is missing.
+First test(price_missing vs avg_rating): p-value= 0.000000, observed difference= 0.173396.
+We reject the null hypothesis.
+The missingness of price IS dependent on avg_rating.
+Businesses that have missing prices on Google Maps tend to have higher average ratings than the businesses that report their price.

+Second test(price_missing vs name_missing): p-value= 0.601100, observed difference= 0.000229.
+We fail to reject the null hypothesis.
+The missingness of price IS NOT dependent on if the name variable is missing.
+The business name has nothing to do with the price missing, so it makes sense since these are unrelated features.
 ---

 ## Hypothesis Testing